harshagangari747/computervisionblogfall2024.github.io/SpotTheDifferencesUsingCV.md

   <div align='center'>
     <img width="600" height='500' alt="image" src="https://github.com/user-attachments/assets/02503688-2f54-44b8-b3b9-6068cb05b158">
   </div>
-  <p>The above is generated by copilot where the image has same differences as butterflies, but the image is not accurate of same scene it is left-shift of first image.</p>
+  <p>The above is generated by copilot where the image has some differences such as butterflies, but the image is not accurate of same scene it is left-shift of leftside image.</p>
 </div>

 <b>Prompt 3</b>